-A very popular and a favourite fish among most of the Bengalis, including me, it can be prepared in many ways.
-This is one way where it is simmered in milk.
-The recipe source is a cookery show and I gave my own twist to it.
+This extremely flavourful fish is very popular among the Bengalis, including me.
+Protein rich with omega 3 fatty acids, it is prepared in many ways.
+This is one way where it is cooked in coconut milk which is very light on the tummy.
+The recipe source is a cookery show that I came across and I gave my own twist to it.

 - 2-3 pieces of Ilish fish, shallow fried